Blog

 SMART goals (Specific, Measurable, Achievable, Relevant, and Time-bound) are a powerful tool in behavioral therapy for building healthy habits.
 By turning vague intentions into clear, actionable steps, SMART goals help reduce overwhelm, increase motivation, and promote lasting change.
 This method supports progress tracking, accountability, and confidence through small, consistent wins.
 Whether improving sleep, managing stress, or eating healthier, SMART goals provide the structure needed to turn positive behaviors into sustainable habits.
 Therapists and individuals alike can use this framework to create realistic and personalized paths toward meaningful behavioral growth.

-Creating Vision Boards with Behavioral Therapy: A Craft to Achieve Your Goals
+Creating Vision Boards with Behavioral Therapy

 This blog post from Avant Garde Behavioral Therapy explores how to use vision boards as a creative, therapeutic tool for goal-setting and personal growth.
 It explains how vision boards—when combined with behavioral therapy strategies like positive reinforcement, shaping, and self-monitoring—can help individuals stay motivated and focused on their goals.
 The post offers step-by-step guidance on creating a vision board, selecting meaningful images and affirmations, and using it as a daily reminder of progress.
 It also highlights how therapists can incorporate vision boards into sessions to support emotional and behavioral change.